muktajoya/SemanticSearchLangChain/README.md

 5. When a question is asked, a vector is created for the question and then Elasticsearch is queried to find the  semantically closest chunk to the question.
 6. A prompt template is composed for a LLM that  the retrieved text chunk in as extra contextual knowledge.
 I use HuggingfacePipeline to run the model. (model_id = 'google/flan-t5-large')
 7. The LLM serve a relevant answer to the question.
-# As VectorDatabase, ElasticVectorSearch is used.
+## As VectorDatabase, ElasticVectorSearch is used.
 Two efficient way to use ElasticVector
-# -locally with Docker
+ a) locally with Docker
-# -with Elastic Cloud URL (you have to create a cluster id, host ,username and password).
+ b) with Elastic Cloud URL (you have to create a cluster id, host ,username and password).